 Boronia Hawks Football Netball Club has been in a great partnership with the Knox Club over many years.
-A valued sponsor, they have welcomed us for post game day award ceremonies and hosted dozens of fantastic events from balls to presentation nights.
-We are very proud to have the Knox Club as our Platinum Sponsor.
+We are absolutely delighted to announce that this partnership will continue in 2020 with Knox Club as our Platinum Sponsor.
+A valued and loyal supporter, they have welcomed us for post game day award ceremonies and hosted dozens of fantastic events from balls to presentation nights.

 All BHFNC players are members of the Knox Club and enjoy the great benefits that come with it.
 If you’d like learn to learn more about a membership or any of their offerings, please visit the Knox Club website.